wmikolajczyk/womiko-blog/_posts/2020-11-30-the-memory-leak.markdown

 - you can spot a memory leak by inspecting memory usage over time graph
 - memory leaks are pretty tough to debug - usually, the only message you get is this "Out Of Memory" error
 - when encountered a memory leak - then your goal is to find this piece of code which "eats" memory :)
+- GCS Client object isn't thread-safe and leaves some leftovers in the memory
 - threading in Python might be tricky - if you encounter some problems it's often good to take a step back to get a better understanding of what's going on under the hood
 - threading.local() in Python allows storing some data per thread